Ning114/JPA/README.md

 The things the user should be able to do include:

+Phase 1:
 - Choose what vocabulary topics they want to practice (More vocabulary sets will be implemented down the line)
-- Choose which Hiragana row they want to practice
+- Choose which Hiragana row they want to practice (implemented)
 - Choose which Katakana row they want to practice
-- Choose the input type (display Japanese characters, type english or vice versa)
+- Choose the input type (display Japanese characters, type english or vice versa) (implemented)
-- Choose if they want to be timed or not
+- Choose if they want to be timed or not (implemented)
-- Provide feedback based off score, timed performance and past attempts
+- Provide feedback based off score, timed performance and past attempts (implemented)

+Phase 2:
-- Run through a previously created problem set (Will be implemented in phase 2)
+- Store previously created Problem sets in a list of ProblemSets

-The user stories I have finished implementing for phase 1 are:

-- Choose what vocabulary topics they want to practice (letting the user choose which types of X to add to Y) (More vocabulary sets will be implemented down the line)
-- Choose which Hiragana row they want to practice
-- Choose the input type (display Japanese characters, type english or vice versa)
-- Choose if they want to be timed or not
+- As a user, I want to be able to play through ProblemSet(s) I created previously

 - Phase 1 complete.
 Only minor bug remaining is that problemSet CAN contain duplicates.
 Will resolve later.